How spark plugs work

 This task requires little experience, uses basic tools, and will take up to an hour, depending on your model.

 Consult your car’s manual, which should list the recommended intervals for changing your spark plugs.
 If you can’t find a recommendation, it’s worth removing them and checking their condition.
 It doesn’t take long and also gives you a clue as to how the engine is performing.

-For example, a healthy spark plug will have light brown electrodes and insulator, and no sign of melting, wear or deposits.
+What should a healthy spark plug look like?
+It will have light brown electrodes and insulator, and no sign of melting, wear or deposits.
 However if you see oil deposits the piston rings may be worn.
 White deposits could mean that the plug isn’t of the right heat grade and carbon deposits show a rich mixture or weak ignition.

 All cars are slightly different, so if it is time to change your spark plugs, use our before you begin checklist, and find your car for specific instructions.

 Watch this video to see how it's done.
 Find the full step-by-step task for your model.

 A very brief summary of the task: